AstroKriel/Asgard/README.md

 git submodule update --remote --recursive
 ```

-If it aborts due to local changes in a submodule, stash them first:
+If this aborts due to local changes in some of the submodules, first stash those changes:

 ```bash
 git -C path/to/submodule stash